-Dr. Josie Barnard SFHEA is a writer and academic whose research centres on how writing and publishing is impacted by the ‘digital turn’.
+Dr. Josie Barnard SFHEA is an author and academic whose research centres on the impact of the ‘digital turn’ on writing and publishing.

 With thanks to Heather McDonough for the author photographs (@Hevphoto).